Buyers’ Expected HPC Spending Changes: On-Premises and Cloud

 Related Products

-Buyer Expectations for Short-Term Growth in Their Spending for HPC Servers, Desktops, and Cloud Usage
+Buyer Expectations for Short-Term Growth in Spending for HPC Servers, Public Clouds, and Desktops

-Throughout the year, Hyperion Research uses our surveys to ask buyers about near-term expectations for their spending on HPC.
-We ask whether, in the next quarter, they expect the amount they spend to increase, decrease or stay the same.
+Throughout the year, Hyperion Research conducts surveys to ask buyers about their near-term expectations for spending on HPC.
+We ask whether in the next quarter the amount they expect to spend will increase, decrease or stay the same.
 If they expect spending to go up or down in the next quarter, we ask by what percentage.
-The questions and resulting data are not limited to servers but also include anticipated spending on cloud usage and on desktop computers.
-We then use this data collected over multiple quarters, along with historical revenue patterns and other sources, to help us generate our HPC market forecasts.

-October 2020 | Special Report
+October 2019 | Special Report